 The North and East players sit on the same side of the screen throughout.
 It is North's responsibility to place the board on, and to remove the board from, the bidding tray.
-The sequence is this: North places the board on the bidding tray after which the aperture is closed (and remains so during the whole of the auction period) so that the bidding tray can just pass under it after which the players remove the cards from the board.
+It is West's responsibility to adjust the screen aperture.
+The sequence is this: North places the board on the bidding tray.
+The aperture is closed (and remains so during the whole of the auction period) so that the bidding tray can just pass under it.
+The players remove the cards from the board.

 Calls are made with the cards from the bidding box.
 The player places the selected call in the bidding tray, which will be visible only on the player's side of the screen.
 A player's first call should touch the extreme left of his own segment of the bidding tray, with subsequent calls overlapping neatly and evenly to the right.
 Players should make every effort to perform these actions as quietly as possible.
 With screens in use a call is considered 'made' when placed on the tray and released.
-A player who removes one or more of his bidding cards from the tray in an apparent attempt to "pass" is indeed deemed to have "passed".